What’s the difference between a CCRC and a Life Care community?

 Type C Contract

 About one-third of all continuing care retirement communities offer a fee-for-service contract, or a Type C contract.
 As with Type B communities, housing along with services and amenities are provided.
 Access to long-term care, while typically guaranteed, is charged at market rates.
 If the resident at some point requires care on a short-term basis, to maintain their independent living residence that resident would be required to pay the monthly fee on the independent living residence plus the costs of housing and health care received in the assisted living, memory support or skilled nursing residence.
-While there’s no upfront expense under this plan, the market costs of care can rapidly exceed the amount of an upfront entrance fee without the benefits of prearranged long-term care costs.

 Shopping for a CCRC